RogerHuba/roger_python_guide/class_11/facilitator.md

 ```

 > ERROR.
 Uh-oh.
 What happen here?
 NOTE: We did not re-run the first cell.
 Re-run it and then re-run the help.
 > If we dig thorough the help we would see that imshow is looking for an ndarray.
 Well we just happen to have one of those.
-If this follows some rules on how imshow uses the ndarray, something should happen for us.
+If this follows some rules on how imshow uses the nparray, something should happen for us.
 >
 ```python
 plt.imshow(grid)